 Brevard is another quintessential mountain town with a cute downtown, offering a variety of restaurants and shopping.
 Brevard College also brings a lot of events to the town.
 There are also several breweries, including one of our new favorites, Brevard Brewing Company.

 Going south towards South Carolina will take you right through Hendersonville, North Carolina.
-Hendersonville is a medium-sized town by Western NC standards (population 14,000 in 2017), but still offers a lot of amenities and rather large downtown area.
-Hendersonville is another summer camp hotspot, and its proximity to Dupont State Forest make it a good option for outdoorsy people.
+Hendersonville is a medium-sized town by Western NC standards (population 14,000 in 2017), but still offers a lot of amenities and a rather large downtown area.
+Hendersonville is another summer camp hotspot, and its proximity to Dupont State Forest makes it a good option for outdoorsy people.

 In Haywood County (west of Asheville) is the Waynesville/Maggie Valley area.
-These two towns are located very close to Great Smoky Mountains National Park, making them a popular vacation area in the summer.
+These two towns are located very close to the Great Smoky Mountains National Park, making them a popular vacation area in the summer.
 Maggie Valley is more seasonal, focusing more on tourism than Waynesville.
 It also has the Cataloochee Ski Area, a winter favorite among locals due to its easy access, especially from Asheville.
 Waynesville’s downtown is one that is well worth checking out, as we frequently hear folks say they were pleasantly surprised at how nice it is.

 The largest town in Burke County, Morganton has become increasingly popular in the last few years.
-Lake James is not far away, and there are great amenities in town like Catawba Meadows Park.
+Lake James is not far away, and there are great amenities in a town like Catawba Meadows Park.

 About an hour from Asheville is the well-known town of Lake Lure.
 The movie Dirty Dancing helped put it on the map, but the incredible golfing, hiking, and boating keep tourists and real estate buyers coming back.